aai-institute/beyond-jupyter/refactoring-journey/step09-tracking-experiments/README.md

 # Step 9: Tracking Experiments

+The high-level evaluation class we introduced in the previous step, with its extensive logs, has already made our experiments more transparent.
-In this step, we introduce tracking mechanisms for our experiments. sensAI has integrated support for mlflow via the `MLFlowTrackedExperiment` implementation.
+In this step, we shall go one step further and introduce explicit tracking mechanisms in order to archive the results of our experiments for future reference.

+sensAI has integrated support for mlflow via the `MLFlowTrackedExperiment` implementation.
 It furthermore supports direct logging to the file system via its `ResultWriter`